-Science & Technology Education Promoting Wellbeing for Individuals, Societies & Environments (STEPWISE) is a framework that teachers use to develop lessons and activities that provide students with expertise, confidence and motivation for eventually designing and conducting “Student-led RiNA Projects” to overcome harms they perceive in relationships among fields of science & technology and societies & environments (STSE).
-As a supplement to the STEPWISE homepage, his page provides detailed theoretical background and some practical resources for this framework.
+STEPWISE is a framework for developing lessons & activities that provide students with expertise, confidence & motivation for, eventually, designing & conducting “Student-led RiNA Projects” involving sociopolitical actions to overcome harms they perceive in relationships among fields of science & technology and societies & environments (STSE).
+As a supplement to the STEPWISE homepage, this page provides detailed theoretical background and some practical resources for this framework.

 STEPWISE Tetrahedral Framework

-The original STEPWISE framework, which was developed in 2006, is shown at left.
-It was developed as a result of my frustration with struggling for several years to promote student-led primary research – which was the topic of my PhD thesis (1995).
-But, after reading books like The Cancer Stage of Capitalism (1999) and Real Science (2000), it became clear that capitalism – as part of its influences on most entities – was limiting science education to teaching widely-accepted knowledge and skills while ignoring sociological aspects of science and technology and minimizing students’ opportunities to create their own knowledge.
-So, based on the Ontario science curriculum, I created this tetrahedral arrangement of five learning goals.
-In opposition to pro-capitalist foci on possessive individualism (e.g., students competing for marks), I placed STSE Actions in the centre of the tetrahedron to suggest that students could, altruistically, ‘spend’ some of their education (forms of ‘capital’) in the peripheral domains (e.g. Products & Skills Education) on personal and social actions to overcome harms they perceive in STSE relationships.
-If this framework were to be widely implemented, we could see great increases in social justice and environmental sustainability.
+The original STEPWISE framework, which was created in 2006, is shown at right/below.
+It was developed because of my lengthy frustration in promoting student-led primary research – the topic of my PhD thesis (1995).
+But, after reading books like The Cancer Stage of Capitalism (1999) and Real Science (2000), it became clear that capitalism – as part of its influences on most entities – was largely limiting science education to teaching widely-accepted knowledge and skills while ignoring sociological aspects of science and technology and minimizing students’ opportunities to create their own knowledge.
+So, using the Ontario science curriculum, I created this tetrahedral arrangement of five learning goals.
+In contrast to pro-capitalist foci on possessive individualism (e.g., students competing for marks), I placed STSE Actions in the centre of the tetrahedron to suggest that students could, altruistically, ‘spend’ some of their education (forms of ‘capital’) in the peripheral domains (e.g. Products & Skills Education) on personal and social actions to overcome harms they perceive in STSE relationships.

 Promoting Educated Student-led RiNA Projects

-With its focus on altruism (and general communitarian ethics) the main emphasis of STEPWISE is on encouraging and enabling students to design and conduct educated ‘research-informed & negotiated action’ (RiNA) projects like those depicted at right.
-For example, after students have been educated about such STSE relationships as often hidden entities linked to apparently bountiful genetically-modified salmon and corresponding social actions, students may choose their own topics for research – such as climate change – and conduct secondary research (e.g., Internet searches) and primary research (e.g., a study of peers’ hot shower uses) to learn more about this topic.
+With its focus on altruism (and general communitarian ethics) the main emphasis of STEPWISE is on encouraging and enabling students to design and conduct educated ‘research-informed & negotiated action’ (RiNA) projects like those depicted at right (and here).
+For example, after students have been educated about STSE relationships like often-hidden entities linked to apparently bountiful genetically-modified salmon and corresponding social actions, students may choose their own topics for research – such as climate change – and conduct secondary research (e.g., Internet searches) and primary research (e.g., a study of peers’ hot shower uses) to learn more about this topic.
 Then, using their previous education and personal experiences combined with their research findings, they may negotiate with classmates main conclusions and then develop and carry out a set of co-supportive actions – such as making posters, videos and petitions and organizing climate rallies.

 STEPWISE Pedagogy to Enable Student-led RiNA Projects